opticfluorine/sovereign/docs/manual/creators/world/structure.md

 The absence of a block at a coordinate implies that the special "air" block exists at that position.
-The "air" block is not stored in memory as a real block; it is only used to imply the absence of a block which enables certain optimizations when transferring world data from server to client (see the [networking documentation](networking.md) for more information).
+The "air" block is not stored in memory as a real block; it is only used to imply the absence of a block which enables certain optimizations when transferring world data from server to client.

 ## World Segments

 The game world is normally handled in small three-dimensional regions known as *world segments*.
 Each world segment is a cube having a length of 32 blocks, therefore containing up to 32768 blocks per world segment.
-The game state is loaded, unloaded, and synchronized one world segment at a time; see the [networking documentation](networking.md) and the [persistence documentation](persistence.md) for more details.
+The game state is loaded, unloaded, and synchronized one world segment at a time.